hantsy/jakartaee8-starter-boilerplate/docs/04test.md

-## Wildfly Server
+## WildFly Server

-Like Glassfish and Payara, [Wildfly Arquillian](https://github.com/wildfly/wildfly-arquillian) also provide three basic container adapters.
-Additionally, it contains two adapters for managed domain and remote domain for that running Wildfly servers in domain mode.
+Like Glassfish and Payara, [WildFly Arquillian](https://github.com/wildfly/wildfly-arquillian) also provide three basic container adapters.
+Additionally, it contains two adapters for managed domain and remote domain for that running WildFly servers in domain mode.

-### Add Wildfly Managed Container Adapter
+### Add WildFly Managed Container Adapter

 Open the *pom.xml* file, check the **arq-wildfly-managed** profile.